California could face another record-breaking year of Valley fever fungal infection

 Her vomiting exacerbated the excruciating pain in her skull.
 She spent nearly every hour in bed with the covers pulled over her head, blocking out any sliver of light.
 Even the clock on her microwave was too much.

-“I went from training for a marathon, raising two teenagers and having a job to essentially being bedridden,” said Carrigan, 41, of Bakersfield, California, who works for Kern County Public Health.
+“I went from training for a marathon, raising two teenagers and having a job to essentially being bedridden,” Carrigan, 41, of Bakersfield, California, who works for Kern County Public Health told NBC News.

 Her condition continued to get worse and doctors couldn’t provide answers — until her third visit to the hospital, when one doctor asked her if she’d had any respiratory symptoms before the headaches started.